DougBeney/dougie.io/_notes/2018-01-01-power-of-habit.md

 You can replace a bad habit with a positive one.

-Small decisions over time build up intoo who you are.
+Small decisions over time build up into who you are.

 40% of the actions people do a day are habit rather than unique decisions.

-Monkey experimenr: when certain shape on screen monkey pulls lever and gets juice.
+Monkey experiment: when certain shape on screen monkey pulls lever and gets juice.
 When they don't get the juice they get antsy and frustrated

-YPeople that keep habits have a reward of achievwment
+People that keep habits have a reward of achievement

 Example: if you want to run, set a cue such as lacing up running shoes at breakfast or leave workout clothes by bed before you sleep.
 Set a clear goal such as recording your miles, a treat or the rush  you get